A Commonplace Bucket of Pinot Noir: Quotes, Ephemera, and Thoughts

 Pinot Noir, which has high amounts of antioxidants) you have the perfect beverage.

-Pinot is easy to say and much more sophisticated than that populist wine - “Chardonnay”.
+Pinot is easy to say and much more sophisticated than the populist wine - “Chardonnay”.
 I can just

 see the ads showing a group of four women at a fancy restaurant dressed to the nines, looking up at

-the waiter and asking, “Got any good Pinot?”
+the waiter and asked, “Got any good Pinot?”